OpenLogos

 - Use of open standards instead of vendor specific protocols.

-- As a proof of concept for the software migration, Linux is
+- As a proof of concept for the software migration, Linux was

 used